ConGustoAI/chat/README.md

 # 👍 Congusto Chat

 Vision:
-To build the best AI Chat application for developers and power users.
+To build the best open-source AI Chat application for developers and power users.

 Features: